robertsdotpm/p2pd/docs/source/how.rst

 Adressesses
 ------------

 In P2PD it all starts with the address.
-You may already be familar with IPv4 and IPv6 addresses.
+You may already be familiar with IPv4 and IPv6 addresses.
 Such addresses allow for data to reach nodes on the packet-switched network we call the Internet.
 Practically we can say that these addresses are assigned to routers.
 They work quite well for regular